ukwa/ukwa-ingest-services/integration-test/ingest-ng-phase-2/README.md

 To run it, it all you need is a

+    $ docker-compose pull

+(to make sure the containers are up to date) and a

     $ docker-compose up

 To inject some test seeds into the crawl, you need to put them in the Kafka queue.
 This can be done from the `control` server.